Our current lunch menu

 At Elfrida all of our school dinners are cooked freshly, on site each day.

-Our kitchen is run by Levi and Sarah, who work tirelessly to ensure that the food they produce is of the highest quality.
+Our kitchen is run by Sarah, who works tirelessly to ensure that the food the staff produce is of the highest quality.

 It must be great because a large number of school staff pay to eat the dinners!